davyLSDev/winsetup/README.md

 * Test out the most basic set up with authentication (not the most secure though)

-Create and *inventory* and fill it with:
+Create an *inventory* and fill it with:

 ```
 [win]